ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The key discussion on the Storage capability is full data persistency (write many, read many) versus partial data persistency (write once, read many).
 An enterprise database such as MongoDB is an example of the former, and Ethereum is an example of the latter.

-In the case of a BPI, this document needs to distinguish between proof, transaction, and state data and its history and metadata associated with state objects, etc. Given the need to maintain consistency between state data on the CCSM utilized by the BPI and state data in the BPI, the following requirement is key.
+In the case of a BPI, this document needs to distinguish between proof, transaction, and state data and its history and metadata associated with state objects, etc. Given the need to maintain consistency between state data on the CCSM utilized by the BPI and state data in the BPI, the following requirement is important.

 **[R278]** Proof, transaction, and state object data and their histories together with their integrity proofs MUST be stored as partially persistent data in the storage capability.